Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

 ![Environment List Page](/Images/central/EnvironmentListPage.png)

 This page can be sorted by an environment's logical name, title, or by the time that they were created or last modified.
-To sort the list, select the desired option from the dropdown menu.
+To sort the list, select the desired option from the drop-down menu.

 You can search the environments by their logical name, title, or any tags that are attached to it.